wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            Specifies, in seconds, how stale a secondary can be before the client stops using it for read operations.
+            The maximum time (in seconds) a connection can remain stale before the client stops using it for read operations.
         </td>
         <td>
             -